Event photography tips below will help you deliver great images for your clients

 Detailed shots are probably the most important shots that your client will be looking for especially if it is a wedding or baptismal event, for example.
 Capture the emotions of the subjects with precise shots.
 Close ups will achieve this.
 Zoom in your subject and where necessary, take the shots while the subject is unaware.
 Doing so will capture the true emotion of the subject toward the event.

 With these tips, you can be assured that your event photography will turn out to be a good experience.
 However, these will only work if you have previous experience at taking good photos.
-If it is your first event as a photographer, it will help if you do a lot of practice prior to the big day.
+If it is your first event as a photographer please read The Beginner's Guide to Event Photography and practice a lot prior to the big day.
 Perfect your accuracy and camera positioning for great photos